BitGo/bitgo-cli/README.md

     tx                  List transactions on the current wallet unlock              Unlock the session to allow transacting lock                Re-lock the session
-    send                Create and send a transaction
+    sendtoaddress       Create and send a transaction
     freezewallet        Freeze (time-lock) the current wallet
-    removewallet        Remove a wallet from your account newkey              Create a new BIP32 keychain (client-side only) newwallet           Create a new Multi-Sig HD wallet splitkeys           Create set of BIP32 keys, split into encrypted shares. recoverkeys         Recover key(s) from an output file of 'splitkeys' shell               Run the BitGo command shell
+    removewallet        Remove a wallet from your account newkey              Create a new BIP32 keychain (client-side only) newwallet           Create a new Multi-Sig HD wallet splitkeys           Create set of BIP32 keys, split into encrypted shares. recoverkeys         Recover key(s) from an output file of 'splitkeys' createtx            Create an unsigned transaction (online) for signing (the signing can be done offline)
+    signtx              Sign a transaction (can be used offline) with an input transaction JSON file
+    sendtx              Send a transaction for co-signing to BitGo shell               Run the BitGo command shell
     help                Display help
 ```